Pacific Southwest, Region 9

 On this page:

-Veolia Environmental Services Technical Solutions (Veolia) operates a polychlorinated biphenyl (PCB) storage and processing facility at 5736 W. Jefferson St., in Phoenix, Arizona.
-The facility’s operations also include the recovery and decontamination of metals from certain equipment or parts for off-site shipment and subsequent recycling.
+Veolia Environmental Services Technical Solutions (Veolia) operates a polychlorinated biphenyl (PCB) storage and processing facility located at 5736 West Jefferson Street in Phoenix, Arizona.
+Veolia manages the receipt, manifesting, storage, processing, transportation, and recordkeeping of waste containing PCBs.
+Veolia's processing operations include draining and taking apart certain electrical equipment (e.g.: bushings and cables), recovering the metals from electrical equipment, and cleaning the metals for off-site recycling.

 For more information on PCBs, please see Polychlorinated Biphenyls (PCBs).